top of page

 Glacier Future

 A glacier's health is determined by its mass balance: how much snow falls in the winter and how much ice melts in the summer.
-OGI makes detailed measurements of these variables to determine the current state of glaciers in Oregon.
+OGI makes detailed measurements of these variables to determine the annual health of glaciers in Oregon.

 These observations allow projections of the fate of Oregon's remaining glaciers.
 How many will remain in 2050?
 2100?
 What will be the attendant change to Oregon's ecosystems and economies?
 OGI answers these pressing questions.